-The use of speech recognition software has to face many challenges before it can become part of widespread practice in different hospitals all over the world.
+The use of speech recognition in hospitals has to face many challenges.
+Especially before it can become part of widespread practice in hospitals all over the world.

 Doctors are almost chronically overworked in the US.
 There is no doubt about it.

 Add in the ever-increasing need for transparency in prescribing drugs and treatments.
 While these stringent regulatory mechanisms ensure that the patient gets the best possible treatment, they increase the workload for doctors and nurses.

-This means that a doctor who has to see around 40 to 50 patients every day (a common occurrence in public sector health care facilities) also has to file reams of paperwork for every case.
+This means that a doctor who has to see around 40 to 50 patients every day also has to file reams of paperwork for every case.
 This certainly leads to an exhausting work schedule.

 This is why we are seeing some of the biggest hospitals are switching to speech recognition technology in order to ensure that doctors can give more time to their patients, rather than their paperwork.

 However, it is essential to note that the more the health care sector embraces this technology.
 The higher the chances of potential issues and problems.
 We will take a brief look at a few of them here.